 - Intermittent pain.

-- Pain after activity.
+- Pain is more noticeable after activity.

-It is caused by the separation of a fragment of cartilage (usually some attached bone as well) from the joint surface.
+Osteochondritis dissecans is caused by the separation of a fragment of cartilage (usually some attached bone as well) from the joint surface.
 This occurs due to a disruption in the blood flow.

-The term Osteochondritis Dissecans is actually falling out of favour because the ‘itis’ at the end suggests inflammation, which is now known not to be present in this injury.
+The term Osteochondritis Dissecans is actually falling out of favour because the ‘itis’ at the end suggests inflammation.
+However, acute inflammation is now known not to be present in this injury.

-Previous injury to the medial ligament of the elbow may also result in this injury as it causes an increase angle and loading of the capitellum.
+Previous injury to the medial ligament of the elbow may also result in this injury as it causes an increased angle and loading of the capitellum.

-- If problems persist, seek medical attention.
+However, if problems persist, then you should seek professional medical attention.

-- Surgery involves removing the bone fragment (known as debridement)
+Surgery involves removing the bone fragment (known as debridement)

-- If surgery is not undertaken, treatment involves rest, range of motion exercises and avoidance of throwing activities until the pain has cleared.
+If surgery is not undertaken, treatment involves rest, range of motion exercises and avoidance of throwing activities until the pain has cleared.